wcm-io-caravan/caravan-rhyme/README.md

 ### Controlling the 'max-age' directive on the server

-Within your server-side implementation, you can simply call `Rhyme#setResponseMaxAge(Duration)` at any time to set this cache header in the respose.
+Within your server-side implementation, you can simply call `Rhyme#setResponseMaxAge(Duration)` at any time to set this cache header in the response.
 If you call it multiple times, the lowest duration will be used.

 If you are building a service that is also fetching HAL+JSON responses from other services (which is the main use case for **Rhyme**), the `max-age` headers from these upstream responses should also be taken into account: If any of those responses are only to be cached for a short time, the derived response that you are creating must also not be cached any longer than that.
 Otherwise you'll run into issues that changes to these upstream resources won't become effective for your consumers.
 This will all happen automatically if you make sure to re-use the same `Rhyme` instance to fetch upstream resources and render your own response.